nui-ai/mediapipe/BUILDING.md

   + Case in point: jumping from a CC source file directly to its very build definition in the respective BAZEL file! (available as a right click option)
   + Don't install conflicting Clion plugins for Protocol Buffers IDE support, they will make the IDE silently fail on many features and become defunct.
 Just use the JetBrains one.

-+ As a byproduct of the Bazel for Clion plugin, Clion uses the `.clwb` (Clion With Bazel Acronym) path as the working directory or the console home directory; you usually want to revert to the project root path for running stuff.
++ Note: as a byproduct of the Bazel for Clion plugin, Clion uses the `.clwb` (Clion With Bazel Acronym) path as the working directory in many contexts; you usually want to revert to the project root path one level back upwards, for running stuff.

 ### VS Code as IDE
   + VSCode has popular bazel extensions which provide a different set of features; some things from those VSCode plugins you'd want in JetBrains and vice versa.
   + Let CoPilot port the project's JetBrains run configurations into VSCode's equivalent json files for the same.
   + VSCode is generally more configurable and extensible for you to code your way to make the extensions do more.

-# Building
+### Bring Your Own Test Video
+place an avi video file with hands motion in the project root path, to enable the test-running the pipeline on it:
+  + typically the video files are too large for git/github, so bring your own by using Gesture Studio.
+  + you'd ultimately provide its name to any run command which uses our hand tracking from among the repo's built runnables.
+  + the builds per-se do not require this video file to be present, it is only used at runtime as hand tracking input.
+  + you can use [Gesture Studio](https://github.com/nui-ai/core?tab=readme-ov-file#gesture-studio) to generate your own video, give or take using ffmpeg to convert to avi if needed.

+# Build Verification Flow ― python oriented only

 0. clone this repository and cd into it.

+1. replace all run configurations in your JetBrains IDE to use your own bazel cache path of choice instead of /home/matan/.cache/bazel-disk-cache.

-1. test the C++ only build
+1. verify that the C++ build is fine:
     ```bash
          bazel build \
          -c opt